nomotom/linkjpc/docs/data_info.md

 ### CM5 (f_wl_lines_forward_ca_default)
  - filename: '**wl_lines_forward_ca.tsv**'
+ - description: The file to specify maximum number of line to forward-search Wikipedia links in the page for each category-attribute pair.
  - notice:
    - The default file contains just one example and should be modified.
  - format: